 And don't forget, eating isn't always about cost effectiveness.
 Sometimes it's about enjoying the process of cooking and enjoying time with friends and family.
 With a bottle of wine and an hour to kill, you can have a wonderful Friday evening in your home.

 There are so many meal kit delivery options out there though, which one should you try?
 I've done the work for you and organized them into this giant list of everything I could find.
 There are probably some local ones unique to your area as well!
 What's my favorite?
-Well, I haven't tried them all yet, but my favorites so far are Plated and Sunbasket.
+Well, I haven't tried them all yet, but my favorites so far are Green Chef and Sunbasket.
 There are links to the full reviews below!

 What's your favorite meal kit so far?
 Let us know and we'll tally the vote!
 (Comment below)